-Position figures and tables at the tops and bottoms of columns.
-Avoid placing them in the middle of columns.
-Large figures and tables may span across both columns.
-Figure captions should be centered below the figures; table captions should be centered above.
+Position figures and tables at the tops and bottoms pages.
+Tables and figures may be full-page width or may be partial page width with wrap on either side.

+Figure captions should be centered below the figures.
+Table captions should be centered above.
 Avoid placing figures and tables before their first mention in the text.
 Use the abbreviation "Fig. 1," even at the beginning of a sentence.

 Figure axis labels are often a source of confusion.
 Use words rather than symbols.
 For example, write "Magnetization," or "Magnetization (M)" not just "M." Put units in parentheses.
 Do not label axes only with units.
-In the example, write "Magnetization (A/m)" or "Magnetization (A \cdot m1)."
 Do not label axes with a ratio of quantities and units.
 For example, write "Temperature (K)," not "Temperature/K."